Schedule a Consultation

 The Dallas estate litigation lawyers of Staubus and Randall have extensive experience helping heirs, executors, administrators, beneficiaries, and family members resolve challenging estate matters.
 We know these cases can be complicated and difficult to endure.
 That’s why we work hard to help our clients understand their rights, the process, and how we can make a difference in their case.

 Let us put our experience to work for you.
 We’ll be ready to discuss your case during a 100% confidential consultation with a knowledgeable member of our team.
-We’ll get to know you, your situation, and your goals and desires.
+We’ll get to know you, your situation, goals, and desires.
 We’ll formulate a plan to help you get what you’re rightfully owed.
 Contact us at 214-691-3411 to set up a consultation with Staubus and Randall.

 We also proudly serve AllenForney, Garland, McKinney, Mesquite, Parker, Plano, and Richardson.